Why enclosures have NEMA and IP ratings

-Electrical enclosures are rated based on their ability to withstand a varying degree of environmental elements, including dust, water, and ice.
-In the United States, the National Electrical Manufacturers Association developed the NEMA rating for classifying an enclosure’s level of protection from those environmental elements.
+That’s why electrical enclosures are rated based on their ability to withstand a varying degree of environmental elements, including dust, water, and ice.

-The standard format is “IP’ followed by two numbers which designate the level of protection.
+The standard format for an IP rating is “IP’ followed by two numbers which designate the level of protection.
 The first digit, which ranges from 1-6, specifies the level of protection from solids, and the second digit, which ranges from 1-8, specifies the level of protection from water.

 The higher the number is, the greater the level of protection.
 For instance, an enclosure with a rating of IP10 would offer less protection than an enclosure that is rated at IP54.

 The following table summarizes the various IP number designations

 |First Number||Protection From Solid Objects||Second Number||Protection From Water|

 |1||Protected from solid objects over 50mm||1||Protected from vertically falling drops of water|